Gabrielle Basiano

 Gabrielle Camille Celada Basiano (born 17 December 1997), also known as Gabby Basiano ([ˈgabɪ baˈʃano]), is a Filipino model and beauty pageant titleholder who was crowned Binibining Pilipinas Intercontinental 2022.
 She represented the Philippines at Miss Intercontinental 2022 in Sharm El Sheikh, Egypt and placed at the Top 20.

 Early life and education

 Gabrielle Camille Celada Basiano was born in Borongan, Eastern Samar to Manuelito and Mary Basiano.
-She studied BS Tourism at the Asian Development Foundation College in Tacloban City.
+She studied BS Tourism at the Asian Development Foundation College in Tacloban.
 Binibining Pilipinas Globe 2022 Chelsea Fernandez of Tacloban was her schoolmate.

 She considers Miss Universe 2018 Catriona Gray as one of her role models in pageantry and addressing mental health issues as her advocacy.

 Pageantry

 Miss Earth Philippines 2018

 On 19 May 2018, Basiano competed at Miss Earth Philippines 2018 and represented Tacloban.

 During the course of the preliminary events, she won the following awards: